smarr/ReBench/docs/usage.md

 # Usage

 ReBench is a command-line tool.
 In the following, we will discuss its usage.
-A basic help can be displayed with the `--help` argument:
+The complete set of options can be displayed with the `--help` argument:

 ```bash
 $ rebench --help